ua-2024q3-astr513/astr513/docs/ode3.md

 * Handling Nonlinear Forces: For systems with nonlinear potentials $V(q)$, implicit symplectic integrators may require solving nonlinear equations at each step, increasing computational complexity.
 * Combining with Other Techniques: Symplectic integrators can be combined with adaptive time-stepping or other numerical techniques to enhance their performance in complex systems.

-Symplectic integrators, such as the Symplectic Euler and Velocity Verlet methods, play a crucial role in the numerical integration of Hamiltonian systems.
+Symplectic integrators, such as the Symplectic Euler and Leapfrog/Verlet methods, play a crucial role in the numerical integration of Hamiltonian systems.
 Their ability to preserve the symplectic structure ensures that essential conservation laws, like energy conservation and phase-space volume preservation, are maintained over long simulations.
 This preservation leads to more accurate and stable solutions, particularly in systems where traditional explicit methods falter due to energy drift and instability.